 The geography program is designed for students seeking professional careers in environmental fields, geographic information systems (GIS), education and for those going on to graduate study.
 Typical career fields include computer cartography and GIS, urban and regional planning, community development, environmental analysis, park ranger, intelligence analyst, hydrologist, climatologist, natural resources specialist, demographer, historic preservation specialist and numerous other environmental areas.

 George Santayana wrote, “Those who cannot remember the past are condemned to repeat it.”
 History provides knowledge for unlocking all other realms of human development.
 The study of history provides a solid foundation not only for history and social studies education majors, but for careers in law, business, government, international relations, journalism, library services and museums, to name but a few.
 As peoples of different ethnicities interact with each other more frequently in the 21st century, understanding each other’s past paves the way for harmonious and beneficial cross-cultural relations.

 The interdisciplinary studies program offers three unique degree options for students seeking programs which provide a broad academic background that is applicable to an array of career opportunities.
 The programs are: liberal arts, prior learning (adult learner) and interdisciplinary.

-The International Affairs Program is an interdisciplinary program of the Department of Government for students who aspire to work as diplomats, foreign affairs researchers, military specialists, corporate managers, international development professionals, journalists, lawyers, international bankers, teachers and entrepreneurs, and is home to the Model United Nations.
+The International Affairs Program is an interdisciplinary program of the Department of Political Science for students who aspire to work as diplomats, foreign affairs researchers, military specialists, corporate managers, international development professionals, journalists, lawyers, international bankers, teachers and entrepreneurs, and is home to the Model United Nations.

 Psychology is a diverse discipline, grounded in science, aimed to understand human behavior.
 While some are basic researchers who develop and test theories, others apply the discipline’s scientific knowledge to help people, organizations, and communities.